-3: EMBRACE SOLUTIONS FOR SUSTAINABLE ENERGY AND POWER GENERATION
+3: EMBRACE SOLUTIONS FOR SUSTAINABLE ENERGY AND POWER GENERATION buildings in a way where future households can accommodate renewable energy measures in the future.

 The Council recommend that development proposals are designed to be forward thinking in their approach to energy and power generation.